 As you can see, getting everyone on the same page in terms of customer engagement provides its own benefits in transforming the organization.
 If everyone is focused on the same goal, activities that formerly competed for resources are now pulling the rope in the same direction.

 Managing ongoing interactions with customers has always been challenging, but it’s never been more difficult than today.
 In light of the new General Data Protection Regulation (GDPR) in the European Union, poor customer data management can lead to more than bad experiences for our customers and slow processes for our employees; it leads to increased risk for our business.

 This increased risk is not limited to companies in the EU.
 According to a report from PwC, companies in the U.S. are also investing heavily in compliance with GDPR.
 While 24% of U.S. organizations plan to spend under $1M on GDPR preparations, 68% say they will invest between $1M and $10M, while 9% expect to spend $10M+.

-If you’re unsure if you’re complying with GDPR, you probably aren’t.
-Stibo Systems Director of Solution Strategy for CMDM Auria Moore recently offered some advice on this topic and provided six signs to look for to determine if you have a problem with GDPR.
+If you’re unsure if you’re complying with GDPR, look for these six signs to determine if you have a problem with GDPR.